inex/ixp-manager-docs-md/docs/features/ixf-export.md

 ## Configuration Options

-There is only one configuration option presently available.
 To disable public access to the restricted member export, set the following in your `.env` file:

 ```
 IXP_API_JSONEXPORTSCHEMA_PUBLIC=false